mahdimma/git-learn/en/tutorials/01_git_basics_getting_started.md

 **Source of Information:**

-This line indicates the origin of the information you are referencing.
 It specifies two sources:

-1.  **Head First Git:** This refers to a book titled "Head First Git".
-It is likely the primary source for the information you are presenting.
-"Head First" is a popular series of learning books known for their visual and engaging approach to complex topics.
+1.  **Head First Git:** "Head First" is a popular series of learning books known for their visual and engaging approach to complex topics.

-2.  **https://i-love-git.com/:** This is a Uniform Resource Locator (URL) pointing to a website.
-This website, "i-love-git.com", is another source that may have provided or supplemented the information.this website is related to the "Head First Git" book.
+2.  **https://i-love-git.com/:** This website, "i-love-git.com", is another source that have provided the information.this website is related to the "Head First Git" book.

-In summary, the information comes from the book "Head First Git".
+In summary, the most subject comes from the book "Head First Git".

 ## Git File States: A Deep Dive